Topological mixing in CAT(-1) metric spaces: Applications

+If $Y$ is an ideal polyhedron of dimension $n$, then $Y$ is naturally a proper geodesic metric space.

 The universal covering $\widetilde{Y}$ of $Y$ is a complete ideal polyhedron of dimension $n$ satisfying $CAT\left( -1\right) $ inequality (see \cite[Cor.
 2.11]{Pau}).
-In particular, $\widetilde{Y}$ is a $\delta -$ hyperbolic space in the sense of Gromov.
-It is well know that $\widetilde {Y} $ satisfies condition (U) (see, for example, \cite[Prop.2]{Ch}).
-Moreover, if $Y$ is a finite polyhedron, the non-wandering set $\Omega$ of the geodesic flow on $Y$ is equal to $GY$ (see Cor.
-10 in \cite{C-T}) and $ \pi_{1}\left( Y\right) $ is a non-elementary group of isometries acting properly discontinuously on $\widetilde{Y}$ (see Cor.
+If $Y$ is a finite polyhedron, the non-wandering set $\Omega$ of the geodesic flow on $Y$ is equal to $GY$ (see Cor.
+10 in \cite{C-T}) and $\pi_{1}\left( Y\right) $ is a non-elementary group of isometries acting properly discontinuously on $\widetilde{Y}$ (see Cor.
 12 in \cite{C-T}).
-We will show in this section that $\widetilde{Y}$ is geodesically complete and satisfies condition (C).
-Hence we will obtain the following application of theorem \ref{main}.
+Moreover, proposition \ref{alphazero} applies verbatim to ideal polyhedra.
+Hence, we obtain the following application of theorem \ref{main}.

-\begin{corollary} Let $Y$ be an $n-$dimensional finite ideal polyhedron.
-If the boundary $ \partial\widetilde{Y}$ of its universal cover is connected, then the geodesic flow on $Y$ is topologically mixing. \end{corollary}
+\begin{corollary} Let $Y$ be an $n$-dimensional finite ideal polyhedron.
+Then the geodesic flow on $Y$ is topologically mixing. \end{corollary}

-In the special case $n=2$ we show $\bigl($see proposition \ref{ack}(b)$\bigr) $ that the boundary $\partial\widetilde{Y}$ is, in fact, connected.
-This establishes topological mixing for an arbitrary $2-$dimensional finite ideal polyhedron.